Nucleocytoviricota: Phycodnaviridae

 Order Algavirales.
 The Phycodnaviridae are icosahedral in shape with a double-stranded DNA molecule.
 Some members of this family can have a linear double-stranded DNA while others have a circular double stranded DNA.
 The genome has been found to be up to 560 kilobases in length.
 Up to 50% of the DNA can be represented by guanine or cytosine.
 This virus is known to infect algae, which means it is found in the ocean.

 Pithoviridae

-Possibly order Pimascovirales.
+Order Pimascovirales.
 The Pithoviridae have only two known representatives.
 These viruses infects amoebas and can survive in low temperatures.
 For years this virus was believed to be frozen, but due to climate change it has begun to show up again.
 This is a double stranded DNA virus with its size being 610 kilobases long.
 The genome is estimated to code for 476 open reading frames.
 The viron is rod shaped with a length of 1,100 nm long and 500 nm in diameter.